-In last week’s blog, we discussed why critical infrastructure is a prime target.
-To recap, targeted attacks to critical infrastructure will continue to occur solely based on the political and economic ramifications that ensue following the incident.
+In last week’s blog, we discussed why critical malware security infrastructure is a prime target.
+To recap, targeted malware attack to critical infrastructure will continue to occur solely based on the political and economic ramifications that ensue following the incident.
 Political, economic and financial drivers are all motivating factors behind attacks of this nature.

-Truth #3: No Organization – critical infrastructure providers included – can keep up with the onslaught of new cyberattacks and APTS.
+Truth #3: No Organization – critical infrastructure providers included – can keep up with the onslaught of new malware attack and APTS.

 With connectivity comes access.
 This blunt fact has forced critical infrastructure providers, like any other sufficiently large enterprise, to assume that someone, somewhere has already compromised their networks.
 Accordingly, providers have to address the same IT security challenges as other targeted organizations, as well as their own specific challenges.

-Providers face adaptive attackers who customize attacks to individual targets, using specially crafted malware that doesn’t alert traditional IT security technologies that rely on prior knowledge of threats – antivirus signatures, blacklists, etc. They prefer tools that evade detection at the perimeter and exploit desktop application vulnerabilities and social engineering.
+Providers develop adaptive malware analysis who customize malware attack to individual targets, using specially crafted malware security software for companies.
+They prefer malware security tools that evade detection at the perimeter and exploit desktop application vulnerabilities and social engineering.
 These attackers will modify their methods to circumvent any countermeasures their targets implement.
-They also rely on multi-point attacks, hoping that targets won’t look at the whole enterprise picture to see what’s really happening.
+They also rely on multi-point malware attack, hoping that targets won’t look at the whole enterprise picture to see what’s really happening.